Kinsmo/ObsidianRightClickMenu/README.md

 📂 This tool can turn the current folder into an Obsidian vault when needed and open it directly in Obsidian.

-🚀 No browser links.
-🚀 No fragile `obsidian://open?vault=...` handoff.
-🚀 No manual vault selection in the Vault Manager.

 ## 🚀 Overview

 When you right-click inside a folder and choose **Open in Obsidian**, the script will: